 Seriously, it has actually reached the point where I can’t stand the thought of communicating with them.

-As soon as a conspiracy theorist begins to ramble on about 9/11 and the NWO, my eyes glass over and my mind begins to wander.
+As soon as a conspiracy theorist begins to ramble on about 9/11 and the NWO, my eyes glaze over and my mind begins to wander.

 Why on earth should I try and debate someone who has already made up their mind?

-Lets take a look at some of the common phrases that conspiracy theorists like to repeat on a daily basis.
+Let’s take a look at some of the common phrases that conspiracy theorists like to repeat on a daily basis.

 “Open your eyes and wake up sheeple!”

 My eyes are open.